-12. Other popular observatories, skyscrapers, and buildings in New York City
+Other popular observatories, skyscrapers and buildings in New York City

-New York is a city made to be admired at ground level but also from a bird's eye view.
-Luckily, you have a good amount of skyscrapers from which the views of New York are breathtaking.
+New York is a city made to be admired from below but also from above, and for that, you have a multitude of skyscrapers from which the views of New York are breathtaking.

 One World Observatory

-One World may not come to mind so quickly because of its relatively recent construction but it will offer you an impressive view of the financial district.
-Inside, you will with stores, a fancy restaurant, and interactive activities where the kids are sure to have a blast.
-If you are up for a visit, you can check out all the details in this handy guide I have written: One World Observatory Tickets and Tours.
+One World may not come to mind so quickly due to its relatively young age, but it will offer you a breathtaking view of the financial district, with shops, a fancy restaurant, and interactive activities that the kids will have a blast at.
+If you fancy a visit, you can check out my handy guide for all the details in my handy guide: One World Observatory Tickets and Tours.

 Rockefeller Center, the Top of the Rock

 Other iconic buildings

-Also, if you're one of those people who shy away from the established tourist circuits, there are many more buildings in New York that you can visit, even if they don't have an observatory.
-Woolworth Building, Chrysler Building, Flatiron Building, and many others will be the delight of architecture buffs.
+Also, if you are one of those people who shy away from the established tourist circuits, there are many more buildings in New York that you can visit, even if they don't have an observatory.
+The Woolworth Building, Chrysler Building, Flatiron Building and many others will delight anyone with a passion for architecture.